misiekofski/docker-for-testers/1_running_mysql_in_docker/readme.md

 docker rm test-mysql
 ```

-7. And now to run it properly:
+7. And now to run it properly you should use `docker run -p <host_port>:<container_port>`:

 ```ps
 docker run -p 3306:3306 --detach --name=test-mysql --env="MYSQL_ROOT_PASSWORD=mypassword" mysql
 ```

 - -d is for detached run (that means run it and leave the docker image back to console)
 - -p is for mapping ports (as docker has it's own network we need to map ports).

 If you do this without mapping ports you won't be able to connect to localhost (and would need to find docker IP which on windows 10 will be: 10.0.75.2 - but then root must login from localhost because mysql demands it by default)

 8. Now you can open MySQL Workbench or HeidiSQL and try connect to database:

         host: localhost
         user: root
         password: mypassword
         port: 3306 (default)

 9. You should have access to root, and you can now run as many queries as you want.
 Some of examples you can see below:

 ```mysql
 CREATE DATABASE psingwiny;